SeduceProject/projet_option_2019/README.md

 ## Arduino structure

-To work on arduino, without the webbap, you need to move into the `arduino`é folder :
+To work on arduino, without the webbap, you need to move into the `arduino` folder :

 ```shell
 cd ./arduino